 You can visit Smögen year-round, but there won’t be as many shops or restaurants open.

 From Gothenburg to Smögen by car

 Getting from Gothenburg to Smögen by car is the easiest, fastest and cheapest way to travel.
 The journey takes approximately 1h 40min.
-Smögen is connected to the mainland via a 500 metre long bridge, called the Smögen Bridge (“Smögenbron”).
+Smögen is connected to the mainland via a 500-meter long bridge, called the Smögen Bridge (“Smögenbron”).
 Before you drive over the bridge make sure you stop by the parking areas on the mainland and take a few pictures of the stunning views of the island.

 Parking in Smögen, especially by the Smögen Pier, is very expensive and costs up to SEK 50 per hour.
 You are better off parking just across the bridge and then walking to the touristy part – especially if you plan on spending a whole day in Smögen.
 The one I found most worth parking at was Sandöns Parking, at SEK 190 per 24 hours.

 From Gothenburg to Smögen by bus

 There is a direct connection from Nils Ericson Terminalen (Gothenburg Central Station), arriving at Smögen bus station.
 The journey takes about 2h 30min and the services depart daily.
 For travel planning on the West Coast, make sure you download the app To Go, so you can see exactly when your bus departs – the most common route is taking the bus 841 and then changing to 860.
 In this app, you can also purchase a bus ticket and one way from Gothenburg to Smögen is SEK 102.
 If you are more than two people, I would definitely recommend renting a car.